What is Rolling, its Operations, Types, & How it Works?

 Three-High Rolling Mill

-There are three roles in this type of rolling mill which stand parallel to each other.
-These rolls are rotating in opposite directions which allows the material to pass between the first and second rolls.
+There are three rollers in this type of rolling mill that stand parallel to each other.
+These rolls are rotating in opposite directions, which allows the material to pass between the first and second rolls.
 The bottom roll rotates in the opposite direction of the second roll.

 Four-High Rolling Mill